Skip to main content

 Customer value formula

-Total Customer Benefits — Total Customer Costs = Customer Value
+Total customer benefits – Total customer costs = Customer value

 9 tips for increasing customer value

-1. Personalize your support interactions
+1. Personalise your support interactions

-2. Provide multichannel support options
+2. Provide support on multiple channels

-3. Create a robust onboarding program
+3. Create a robust onboarding programme

-4. Prioritize customer success
+4. Prioritise customer success

 5. Address patterns in support issues